• Welcome To Texas Travel Talk – About Us

 I recommend the Robert Lee Brothers, Jr. Memorial Library for older kids and teenagers.
 There are two fascinating finds located deep within the local library.

-The DuBose Collection boasts itself as one of the largest private gun collections in the United States.
+1. The DuBose Collection is one of the largest private gun collections in the United States.
 The collection was curated by Charles DuBose, a Gonzales native who graduated from Gonzales High School before entering the Army.
 His collecting began when he purchased some guns in Germany years ago.

 PIN IT!